dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

 ### Bytes and Larger Units

-Everything may be bits, but it's inconvenient to reason about and work with individual 0/1 values.
-Therefore, all CPUs are designed to access and manipulate larger groups of bits.
+Everything may be bits, but it's inconvenient to work with individual 0/1 values.
+Therefore, CPUs always access and manipulate larger groups of bits.

 The most important unit is the ***byte***, which is defined to be 8 bits.
 A single byte can encode 256 distinct values.
-Most CPUs and memories, as well as the memory model of the C programming language, treat a single byte as the basic unit of access.
+Most CPUs and memories, as well as the C memory model, treat a single byte as the basic unit of access.
+In C, the `char` data type represents a single 8-bit byte.

-Early computers had variable concepts of how large a byte should be, often treating the size of a single text character as the basic unit of access.
+Early computers had variable concepts of how large a byte should be, often using size of a single text character as the basic unit of access.
 The industry didn't standardize on the 8-bit byte until IBM introduced the successsful System/360 mainframe in the 1960's.

-In C, the `char` data type represents a single 8-bit byte.
-We wil explore the relationship between bytes and text characters in a future note.

 A four-bit grouping is called a *nibble*...because it's half of a byte!

 Thank you.
 I'll be here all week.
 Tip your waitstaff!

 No, seriously.
 It really is called a nibble.
 I didn't make that up.